sgjava/opencv-chip/README.md

 ![Title](images/pedestrian-detect.png)

 Usually after you install a complex framework like OpenCV you want to start exploring (unless it is a dependency for another project).
-Since platforms without GPU/VPU must rely on the CPU to do everything you have to optimize extensively.
-The CHIP only has one core, but you can do real time object detection using techniques I'll describe later.
+You have to optimize extensively on platforms with an incompatible VPU/GPU such as the Mali 400.
+The CHIP only has one core, but you can do real time object detection using techniques I'll describe later on.
+The image above is a screenshot of a video frame that has been processed.
+Motion is bounded by green boxes and pedestrians by blue boxes.

 * [Provides](#provides)
 * [Low Cost CV Camera](#low-cost-cv-camera)